 With local communications down or nonexistent, first responders typically arrived with personal RBGAN (Regional Broadband Global Area Network) or other satellite-based phones capable of basic voice and data communication.
-These phones provided critical connectivity to home offices, but where expensive to operate and had low data transmission speeds.
-"At this stage, we just want a dial tone," said Bob Zook, former CIO at World Vision International, one of the largest global development and relief agencies.
-Additionally, when time meant lives, slow data speeds (100-150kbits/s) could frustrate relief efforts.
+These phones provided critical connectivity to home offices, but were expensive to operate and had low data transmission speeds.
+When time meant lives, slow data speeds (100-1 50kbit/s) could frustrate relief efforts.
+"At this stage, we just want a dial tone," said Bob Zook, former International CIO at WorldVision, one of the largest global development and relief agencies.